About

 Motivation

 The human brain is among the most complex biological objects known: more than 100 billion highly specialized cells, connected in specific ways, cooperate to engage in problem-solving, observation, empathy, insight, and direction of the human body.
-To fully understand the brain’s function and vulnerabilities, we must learn about the biological diversity across people.
+To fully understand the brain’s function and vulnerabilities, we must learn about the biological variation across people.

 An inventory of the human brain’s cellular components and their associated molecular repertoires – a cell atlas – will provide a powerfully enabling platform for translational neuroscience.